The Glitz, Glamour And Competition Of Dog Shows

 Melissa Sometimes.
 Many poor dogs are finished and even specialed so less and less about breeding.

-Nancy No who has the most $$ to back a dog good or bad I am now seeing the poor specimens in the ring from their offspring in many cases.
+Who has the most $$ to back a dog good or bad I am now seeing the poor specimens in the ring from their offspring in many cases.

 Cheryl No - it is whatever the judge likes, the heck with the standard.